The nonlinear estimates on quantum Besov spaces: Multiple operator integral

 \begin{remark} Once the $\sot$-limit $T_{\phi}^{A_0,\dots,A_n}$ exists, it is necessarily a bounded multilinear operator due to the Banach-Steinhaus theorem. \end{remark}

-It seems that the above definition is inconvenient to calculate the explicit formula of multiple operator integral.
-Hence we will also introduce another approach to define the multiple operator integral that was given in \cite{Peller2006} (also see \cite[Definition 4.1]{ACDS2009}).
+We will also introduce another approach to define the multiple operator integral that was given in \cite{Peller2006} (also see \cite[Definition 4.1]{ACDS2009}), which is more intuitive.
 To begin with, we first introduce a special function class.
 Let $\fU_n$ be the collection of bounded Borel functions $\phi:\bR^{n+1}\to \bC$ admitting the following representation: